AeroSurvey/RenogyMQTT/README.md

 ## Finding the USB parameters

+This is used for debuging purposes.
+The main script will automatically detect and configure the USB device address and the MODBUS slave address.

 Running the `find_USB_parameters.py` script will return a dictionary containing the device address and the modbus slave address.

 Run the script (with verbose logging messages)